-Therefore, it is a contradiction in terms to be called a Christian and yet not possess or manifest Christlike character (the fruit of the Holy Spirit).
+Therefore, it is a contradiction in terms to be called a Christian and yet not bear or manifest Christ-like character (the fruit of the Holy Spirit).

 The Lord Jesus clearly said to His disciples, “By this all will know that you are My disciples, if you have love for one another.”
 (John 13:35 NKJV).

 Although nine, yet the fruit of the Holy Spirit is one.
-This is why the Scripture says: “the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
+This is why the Scripture states that, “the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.”
 (Gal.
 5:22-23 NKJV).

-In the first part of this piece we examined three of the nine fruit of the Holy Spirit that every true believer in Christ must constantly evince or express.
+In the first part of this piece we examined three of the nine fruit of the Holy Spirit that every true believer in Christ must constantly evince, express or manifest.
 Let us recap them briefly.